xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 When the app is completely offline, the POST request for new content never resolves.
 If the app is designed to be offline-first, we would expect the app to still show the new content (responsiveness) and to still allow us to create newer content without losing the previously created new content (persistence).

 Responsiveness is achieved by applying [optimistic UI techniques](https://xiaoyunyang.github.io/post/web-developer-playbook-optimistic-ui/).
-To make user interactions seem instant in a CRUD app, we can mock the expected server response before the server response is actually received and display the mocked response (the optimistic result).
+To make user interactions seem instant in a CRUD app, we can mock the expected server response before the server response is received and display the mocked response (the optimistic result).
 Optimistic results are things that exist client-side but not server-side.

 How and where we are storing the optimistic results becomes important when we want to provide persistence.

-Things can get very hairy when we need to persist an arbitrary number of optimistic results and these optimistic results needs to be displayed alongside things that exist server-side.
+Things can get very hairy when we need to persist an arbitrary number of optimistic results and these optimistic results need to be displayed alongside things that exist server-side.

 We will discuss that in more detail in the [solution approach](#solution-approach) section.
 But first, let's look at the design decisions behind the offline-first OkCupid chat app.